fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </details><details><summary>

-# PROOFREADINGPROOFREADINGPROOFREADING

 ## Abu Dharr Al-Ghifari comes to Medina with all his tribe

 </summary>

-> Abu Dharr comes to the prophet Muhammadﷺ   in early years of preaching in Mecca.
+Abu Dharr hears the news about prophet Muhammad preaching in Mecca and sends his brother to the messenger and his brother returns and says 'I found a man who recites beautiful kalam and I don't think it's poetry, and I also saw that he teaches good things, good characteristics'.
+Then Abu Dharr comes himself to the prophet Muhammadﷺ   and becomes a muslim.
 The prophet Muhammadﷺ   sends him back to his tribe to preach and wait for the news of the victory of Islam.
-> One day a tribe of horses and camels rush to Medina and people are scared because they think an army is coming to attack muslims.
-> Abu Dharr says: "Oh Messenger of Allah, here is every single one of the Al Ghifarr." and the prophet Muhammadﷺ   replies: "May Allah forgive the entirety of Ghifarr."

-As the hadith says: "If anybody wants to see the abstinent from the dunya of Eesa (as), then he shoul look at Abu Dharr al-Ghifari.

-He sends his brother to the messenger and his brother returns and says: I found a man who recites beautiful kalam and I don't think it's poetry, and I also saw that he teaches good things, good characteristics.

-Al-Ghifar were known to be bandits who used to ride caravans.
 According to some narrations, Abu Dharr was the fifth person to embrase Islam.
+And his tribe Al-Ghifar were known to be bandits who used to ride caravans.

+More than 15 years later, a tribe of horses and camels rush to Medina and muslims are scared because they think an army is coming to attack muslims.
+The travellers were no other than the tribe of Al Ghifarr who all became muslims and came to serve the prophet Muhammad ﷺ  .

+Abu Dharr says: "Oh Messenger of Allah, here is every single one of the Al Ghifarr." and prophet Muhammad ﷺ   replies: "May Allah forgive the entirety of Ghifarr."

+> The hadith says: "If anybody wants to see the abstinent from the dunya of Eesa (as), then he should look at Abu Dharr al-Ghifari".

 </details><details><summary>